 1. This is the wallet address that you entered

-7. This is the amount of coins transferred in the transaction - red is for outbound transactions, green is for inbound
+7. This is the amount of coins transferred in the transaction - the red arrow on the left is for outbound transactions, the green arrow is for inbound transactions

-8. This is the number of Blockchain confirmations that the transaction has
+8. Click on the transaction ID/hash to see the number of Blockchain confirmations that the transaction has